Bio Sketch

 Debdeep

-Engineering and Materials Science and Engineering and is a field member in the
+Computer Engineering and Materials Science and Engineering and is a field

-Engineering from the University of California, Santa Barbara (UCSB).
+Electrical and Computer Engineering from the University of California, Santa

 His